xor-function/js-poisoner/README.md

 Method of Use

-Note: This will not work against encrypted traffic.
+Note: This will not work against encrypted traffic. but can work against https sites that pull js scripts over regular http.

 This makes use of a web caching proxy (squid3) to tamper with urls belonging javascript libraries via a url rewrite program.